samiashi/react-webpack-debug/README.md

 Clicking the button would open a new tab when building with Webpack 4 only.
 When building with Webpack 5 the new tab does not open.
 The popup gets blocked.

-Note: The issue seems to only occur on Safari.
-Running the same code on Chrome/Firefox Desktop works as expected on both Webpack 4 & Webpack 5.
+Note: Running the same code on Chrome/Firefox Desktop works as expected on both Webpack 4 & Webpack 5.

 ## Running with Webpack 4